Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX

-We have recently implemented a combination of density functional electronic structure theory with momentum-- and energy--dependent self--energy deduced from the above mentioned FLEX--RPA method\cite{LDA+FLEX}.
-This LDA+FLEX(RPA) approach\ evaluates dynamical charge and spin susceptibilities of the electrons in a Hilbert space restricted by correlated orbitals only, similar to popular LDA+U\cite{DFT+U} and LDA+DMFT approaches\cite{DFT+DMFT}.
+We have recently implemented a combination of density functional electronic structure theory with momentum-- and energy--dependent self--energy deduced from the above mentioned FLEX--RPA approach\cite{LDA+FLEX}.
+Such method is free of tight--binding parametrizations and utilizes full electronic energy bands and the wave functions available in the density functional calculation.
+It\ evaluates dynamical charge and spin susceptibilities of the electrons in a Hilbert space restricted by correlated orbitals only, similar to popular LDA+U\cite{DFT+U} and LDA+DMFT approaches\cite{DFT+DMFT}.
 Evaluations of superconducting pairing interactions describing scattering of the Cooper pairs at the Fermi surface in a realistic material framework became possible using this method.
 Our most recent calculations of HgBa$_{2}$ CuO$_{4}$\cite{Hg-FLEX}, a prototype single--layer cuprate superconductor, where a much celebrated d$_{x^{2}-y^{2}}$ symmetry of the order parameter was easily recovered with LDA+FLEX, has demonstrated applicability of this method to study spin--fluctuation mediated superconductivity without reliance on tight--binding approximations of their electronic structures.